dudepare/dudepare.github.io/_posts/2016-07-27-Self-Education.md

 1. Test Driven Development with Python
 2. Cracking the Coding Interview

 These books will be my bestfriend for the remaining months of 2016.
 I want to achieve mastery for both topics.
-When I attained that, I will be ready for my new job that pays well.
+When I attain that, I will be ready for my new job that pays well.
 That's the goal.